Afterschool Works for Students, Families, and the Economy

 kidsLINK Afterschool 6 Goals:

-- Ensure no child is home alone by providing quality, affordable out of school programming that supports and engages busy families
+- Ensure no child is home alone by providing quality, affordable out of school programming that supports and engages working families

-- Enhance student health by providing nutritious daily snacks and nutrition curriculum
+- Enhance student health by providing nutritious daily snacks and nutrition education

 - Strengthen student well-being by providing daily physical activity with a focus on lifelong fitness

-- Promote student academic success by providing tutoring and homework support
+- Promote student academic success by providing tutoring, homework and reading support

-- Develop student interest and passion for learning through enrichment activities
+- Develop student interest and spark a passion for learning by providing enrichment activities

 Questions?
 Please call 406.587.2194 or firstname.lastname@example.org